MicroblogEngine/microblog-packages/README.md

 ### Build

-To build all apps and packages, run the following command:
+To build all packages, run the following command:

 ```
-cd my-turborepo
+cd microblog-packages
 pnpm build
 ```

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all packages, run the following command:

 ```
-cd my-turborepo
+cd microblog-packages
 pnpm dev
 ```